 Smoke detectors can cost you between £5 and £150 depending on the quality you are looking for.

 Using Approved Index’s quote comparison service can help with this process.
-It’s quick and easy, and you could save as much as 40% on your new top-quality system.
+It’s quick and easy, and designed to help you save your new top-quality system.

 Find the best Fire and Smoke Detector for your home or business